 "It is reasonable to expect the doctor to recognize that science may not have all the answers to problems of health and healing." - Norman Cousins

 The film follows a few specific cases of Lyme.
 The one that stood out to me was a young, vibrant woman, who had severe Bell's palsy and frequent seizures.
 She was referred to a psychiatrist and told it was all in her head.
-I don't know how anyone could fake Bell's palsy and seizures.
 Her desperation was heartbreaking.

 One featured patient travels with U2 on tour.
 At one point she said, "The hardest thing is everybody thinks I'm normal."
 On the outside she looked perfectly healthy, but she was walking around in constant pain.
-I can relate.
-I look very healthy, no one would ever know I was sick and people who know I'm sick often forget that I have certain limitations.
+This is a common experience for Lyme patients.

-There is one point in the movie when a doctor says, "We're going to learn more about chronic illness."
+Near the end of the movie a doctor says, "We're going to learn more about chronic illness."
 This is one way to look at the controversy in a positive light.
 I think as we solve the mystery of Lyme disease and other chronic infections there will be a breakthrough in conditions previously thought of as incurable, such as certain autoimmune diseases and Alzheimer's disease.
-In my opinion many of these conditions are caused by chronic bacterial or viral infections and can be treated through antibiotics or, preferably, another safer treatment we have yet to discover.

-The movie runs 144 minutes and you can stream it on hulu for free with occasional ads or stream it on Amazon if you have a Prime membership.
+The movie runs 144 minutes and you can stream it on Hulu or on Amazon Prime.
 You can also buy the director's cut on Amazon here:

-This is a must see for any Lyme patient and the people who love us.
+This is a must see if you are a Lyme patient or know someone who is.